hhsue/supervisor/docs/running.rst

 update

-   Reload config and then add and remove as necessary (restarts programs)
+   Reload config, then add and remove as necessary. restarts program(s).

 clear <name>